-Almost all hydration packs are built along the lines of a modern rucksack, with padded shoulder straps, a hip belt and a sternum strap to pull the shoulder straps together.
-Where the pack sits on your back, look out for channels to get a bit of airflow in there and help you stay cool, or even a suspended mesh back.
+On the back panel, where the pack sits on your back, look out for channels to get a bit of airflow in there and help you stay cool.
+Some packs even have a suspended mesh back.

 Care and feeding

 Cleanliness is essential to hydration pack bladders.
-They should be emptied immediately after use and hung out to dry.
+Ideally, they should be emptied immediately after use and hung out to dry.
 Several companies make drying inserts to keep the internal surfaces apart, and many riders modify a coat-hanger for the job.
-A regular rinse with baby-bottle sterilising fluid helps prevent mould growth in the tube.

 Hydration packs vary in how you get at the bladder itself.
-Some put the bladder inside the main pack, which saves weight, while others give it its own compartment so you can fill it without having to unpack everything else.
+Some reservoirs reside inside the main pack, which saves weight, while others have their own dedicated compartment for protection from pokey tire pumps, tube valves and multi-tools.

-Hydration pack makers add all sorts of features to their packs: special pockets with soft liners for sunglasses; hooks for keys; whistles; elastic hoops for carrying soft gear; helmet cradles for when you're off the bike; expandable compartments; iPod pockets and cable channels; and many others.
+Hydration pack makers have really nailed the organization part of the bags.
+All sorts of features are found in packs: special pockets for pumps, tools, etc; hooks for keys; whistles; elastic cords for lashing on a jacket; helmet carry straps for when you're off the bike; expandable compartments; headphone ports; and many others.
 It's worth reading the detailed specs to find out what's on offer.